lchastain/MemoryBank/src/test/java/manual/readme.lee.txt

 taken in order to test some of the interfaces.
 These cannot be accomplished by Unit Tests, but MAY be converted to automated functional tests at some point.

-The TreeBranchEditorExample.java file in TestDrivers provides an app that can be used for testing the TreeBranchEditor.
+The TreeBranchEditorExample.java file in Area51 provides an app that can be used for testing the TreeBranchEditor.
 Instructions for using it are here in the TreeBranchEditor.txt file.